Daraa insurgency: September

 On the 19th, gunmen seriously injured someone working with government security services near al-Amal Hospital in Jasim.
 On the 20th, gunmen attacked a pro-government militia in Sanamayn, killing an ex-rebel, and an IED blew up a convoy of the 52nd brigade travelling between al-Darah and Skaka.
-On the 22nd of September, an IED blew up a car travelling between Izra and Bosra al-Harir, injuring a colonel of the 5th division.
+On 22 September, an IED blew up a car travelling between Izra and Bosra al-Harir, injuring a colonel of the 5th division.
 The next day a security agent was shot in the northern countryside of Daraa, and died later of his injuries.
 On the 24th, a man working with the security agencies was assassinated in Tel Shihab, and an IED blew up in front of a house in Daraa al-Balad.
-On the 25th September, clashes took place for hours when gunmen attacked the military headquarters of the NDF and Military Security in Sanamayn.
+On 25 September, clashes took place for hours when gunmen attacked the military headquarters of the NDF and Military Security in Sanamayn.
 One soldier was killed and several others were injured before the attackers fled.
 The same day. the Mukhtar of Al-Mulayha al-Sharkiyya, known to work with intelligence agencies, was killed in front of his home by unknown gunmen.
 Unidentified gunmen assassinated a citizen in the Al-Jam’eyya neighborhood of Sanamayn over personal problems.
 In Tafas, an ex-rebel who joined Air Intelligence was assassinated on the 28th.
-On the 30th of September, two gunmen opened fire on a citizen and injured them seriously in the town of Abtaa.
+On 30 September, two gunmen opened fire on a citizen and injured them seriously in the town of Abtaa.
 An ex-rebel commander who became a commander in the 5th corps was seriously injured in the Yarmouk Basin near Sahem al-Golan, and a rocket launched by government forces to the south of Daraa city landed in a neighborhood of Daraa al-Balad.